getporter/porter/docs/content/authoring-bundles.md

 * `name`: The name of the bundle.
 * `parameters`: Optionally set default values for parameters in the bundle.

+## Image Map

+The Image Map is part of the [CNAB Spec](https://github.com/deislabs/cnab-spec/blob/master/103-bundle-runtime.md#image-maps).
+The `imageMap` data from the manifest is made available at runtime `/cnab/app/image-map.json` where you may access it from a script.

+Note: Neither porter nor the DeisLabs mixins use this information.

 ## Generated Files